 School of Aeronautical, Automotive, Chemical and Materials Engineering

-We’re looking for candidates at all academic grades (Lecturer to Professor) to join the School, in the following focus areas:
+We are looking for candidates at Lecturer level to join the School, within the Department of Aeronautical and Automotive Engineering, particularly in the following areas:

 About the School